Comparisons

 Intercom includes a broader help desk, AI agent tooling, product tours, and more enterprise workflow surface area.
 If you truly want one vendor to cover all of that, Intercom is the broader platform.
 If you mainly want website live chat, that extra surface area is often the thing inflating the bill.

-What is the cheaper Intercom alternative for a small team?
+What is the affordable Intercom alternative for a small team?

-If your team mainly needs live chat, a shared inbox, visitor tracking, and fast setup, Chatting is the most direct cheaper Intercom alternative.
-If you want a broader shortlist instead of a head-to-head comparison, start with the cheap Intercom alternatives guide.
+If your team mainly needs live chat, a shared inbox, visitor tracking, and fast setup, Chatting is the most direct affordable Intercom alternative.
+If you want a broader shortlist instead of a head-to-head comparison, start with the affordable Intercom alternatives guide.

 How much does Intercom cost for a 5-person team?